thillRobot/seam_detection/README.md

 [pcl::SACSegmentationFromNormals::segment] Error segmenting the model!
 No solution found.
 ```

+#### Notes about ICP

+- Being too 'far away' can cause ICP to fail.
+This may seem obvious, but I have not thought about the scale of initial translation until now.
+This is at least one thing I have  learned from the new shape1_shape2 dataset.

 #### TEASER Notes

 Teaser is running on the the current data sets, however the results are not correct or usable.